Paul-Browne/carl.js/README.md

 # crl

-Conditional Resource Loader in ~500 bytes of javascript
+Conditional Resource Loader in 1Kb of javascript

-If your lazy but efficient and want just one place where you can manage what css or javascript resources are loaded, depending on wheather are not they are actually needed, then maybe crl is for you
+If your lazy but efficient and want just one place where you can manage what css, javascript or even html resources are loaded, depending on wheather are not they are actually needed, then maybe crl is for you

-##### How does it work
+### How does it work

-crl works in two parts; the resources json and the script, basically the script runs tests, then if the test is passed a resource or resources will be loaded. simple.
+crl works in two parts; A script and a the resources json, basically the script runs tests, then if the test is passed a resource - defined in the `resources.json` will be loaded. simple.

-##### the resources.json
+### the resources.json

 the `resources.json` is a json file that lives at the root of your project and might look something like this